Māris Martinsons: Biography

 In 2009-2010 Māris Martinsons coordinated the development of a second feature film Amaya, also known as Hong Kong Confidential.
 This film stars brilliant Japanese actress Kaori Momoi and Lithuanian musician/actor Andrius Mamontovas.
 It was notable as the first-ever Latvian-Hong Kong co-production in the film industry.
 Amaya has received a mixture of acclaim and criticism since its debut screening in Riga, Latvia on 14 September 2010.
 It was a Best Foreign Language Film nominee from Latvia submitted to the 2011 Academy Awards (Oscars).

 This must be a first in Academy Awards (Oscars) history, having the first two movies by the same director/producer nominated by different countries!

 On 12 June 2011, the gala Hong Kong premiere of Amaya at the Harbour Road Arts Centre was attended by dignitaries including the Prime Minister of Latvia, Valdis Dombrovskis, the Latvian Ambassador to China, distinguished Professors Roger King and Maris Martinsons (no relation), and many members of the Latvian community in Hong Kong.

-In January, 2013 the third film by Māris Martinsons Christmas.Uncensored (original title Tyli naktis) has been released in Lithuania.
-It's a controversial drama, black comedy with a budget of only USD 45 000.
+In January 2013 the third film by Māris Martinsons Christmas.Uncensored (original title Tyli naktis) has been released in Lithuania.
+It's a controversial drama, black comedy with a budget of only US$45 000.
 The National premiere was held right after Māris Martinsons finished to shoot a psychological mystery drama Oki - in the middle of the ocean in Los Angeles, USA.
 It has been re-union with Japanese actress Kaori Momoi.
 The film premiere was on 2014.
-After the release of drama based on legendary Shakespear's novel - Romeo n'Julietin 2015, passionately worked on the feature film - drama / mystery Magic Kimono starring Kaori Momoi and Issey Ogata.
+After the release of drama based on legendary Shakespear's novel - Romeo n'Juliet in 2015, passionately worked on the feature film - drama / mystery Magic Kimono starring Kaori Momoi and Issey Ogata.
 It's been the first co-production ever between Latvia and Japan.